ab-10/ab-10.github.io/_posts/2022-05-05-K8s-For-Data-Preprocessing.md

 draft: true
 categories: Tutorials
 ---

-K8s allows one to define and spin up hardware to suit whatever pecuilar needs an experiment might have and destroy it as soon as we're done using it.
-Additionally, if we want to perform multiple independent preprocessing steps, we can just spin up multiple K8s [pods](https://cloud.google.com/kubernetes-engine/docs/concepts/pod).
+K8s allows one to define and spin up hardware to suit whatever peculiar needs an experiment might have and destroy it as soon as we’re done using it.
+Additionally, if we want to perform multiple independent preprocessing steps, we can just spin up multiple K8s pods.
 Long gone the days of FOLVR (fear of leaving VM running)!

-As there's no free lunch, the computational flexibility of K8s comes at some cost.
-The setup is more elaborate than running a script on a VM and reruning experiments with modified code involves re-copying the code onto the pod.
+As there’s no free lunch, the computational flexibility of K8s comes at some cost.
+The setup is more elaborate than running a script on a VM and rerunning experiments with modified code involves re-copying the code onto the pod.

 # Create a Docker Image